 You should apply for grant funding equivalent to the aggregated work packages.

-UKRI cannot advise on appropriate funding levels prior to application.
-Applicants should seek legal advice regarding compliance with Subsidy Control regulations when preparing their application.
+UKRI cannot advise on appropriate funding categories and therefore levels prior to application.
+Applicants should seek legal advice regarding compliance with UK Subsidy Control legislation and RDISR guidance when preparing their application.